sezanzeb/input-remapper/README.md

 ## Installation

 Below are instructions for certain distributions.
-For a missing distributions, contributions are welcomed!
+Contributions are welcomed for missing distributions.

 Distributions may lag with the latest bug fixes.
 For some users, it may be desirable to install the latest version using the `Manual` method below.